Skip to content

 Revenues earned worldwide by MGAs, MGUs and cover-holders had a value of around USD 12.5 billion.
 55 of the top 250 MGA groups (including four of the top five) belong to insurance brokers while 28 are owned by insurers.
 The rapid growth of MGA revenues relative to mainstream broking revenues is due to several factors including the development of specialized risk classes

-Insuramore’s analysis of the revenues of MGA / MGU / cover-holder groups in 2021 – with data for a majority of groups covers up to the top 300 groups worldwide by this measure.
+Insuramore’s analysis of the revenues of MGA / MGU / cover-holder groups – with data for a majority of groups covers up to the top 300 groups worldwide by this measure.
 Together, these 300 groups accounted for an estimated 85.8% of total revenues earned by these types of group.

 Segmentation of MGA / MGU Insurance Groups Worldwide